 The NASA Tram Tour is more than just a tour on a shuttle bus around a facility.
 I had in mind it might be similar to the Universal Studios Hollywood Tram tour, where you are driven around the backlot looking at stuff.
 But no, the NASA tram is merely a mode of transport between 4 or 5 different active facilities at NASA, where you can get off and have a poke around.

 The first stop, and in my opinion probably the most interesting was the Saturn V rocket: a gargantuan hunk of metal that was used in 13 Apollo missions in the 1960s and ’70s.
 The thing is absolutely incredible.
-It largely consisted of engine and fuel tanks and it took a million and a half pounds of thrust just to get off the ground.
+It largely consisted of an engine and fuel tanks and it took a million and a half pounds of thrust just to get off the ground.
 Let me say that again so it sinks in.

 A million and a half pounds of thrust.